Comparison of Code Generated by SoftwareMining's COBOL to Java Converter

 data.setNextYear(data.getStartYear());

-// initialise loop variable
+// initialize loop variable

 data.setYearRow(2);